wearvr/nibiru-vr-unity-sdk-instructions/docs/nibiru-sdk-user-management.md

 ## Importing the unitypackage

-The Nibiru Unity user and payment SDK comes as a .unitypackage that you can import into your project.
+The Nibiru Unity user and payment SDK comes as a *separate* .unitypackage that you can import into your project.

-Download the [Nibiru Payment SDK](https://users.wearvr.com/developers/devices/nibiru/resources/payment-unity-package) and import it via the **Assets › Import Package › Custom Package...** menu option in Unity.
+Download the <a href="https://users.wearvr.com/developers/devices/nibiru/resources/payment-unity-package" target="_blank">Nibiru Payment SDK</a> and import it via the **Assets › Import Package › Custom Package...** menu option in Unity.

 <p align="center">
   <img alt="Import the .unitypackage as custom package"  width="500px" src="assets/ImportUnityPackageImage.png">
 </p>

-Download the [`data.bin` file](https://users.wearvr.com/developers/devices/nibiru/resources/data-bin) and add it to the `Plugins/Android/assets` directory.
+Download the <a href="https://users.wearvr.com/developers/devices/nibiru/resources/data-bin" target="_blank">data.bin file</a> and add it to the `Plugins/Android/assets` directory.

 This allows your app to be distributed through WEARVR on the Nibiru platform.

-> The `data.bin` filename must be all in lowercase.
+> The `data.bin` file name must be all in lowercase, or it will not work.

 ## Integrate the SDK